Everest Base Camp Trek

 [ ] An international plug adaptor for recharging purposes when in teahouses

-[ ] Waterproof rucksack liner (the Exped range are great)
+[ ] Waterproof rucksack liner (the Exped range are great).
+Preferred rather than a rucksack cover

 [ ] Reading book